formkit/docs-content/essentials/validation.md

 ### Force `*`

 The force hint ensures a validation rule will run even if a rule that is defined before it is failing (note: this does not mean it will run when an input is empty).
-Notice how this example will display _both_ the `length` and `email` messages.
+Notice how this example will display _both_ the `length` and `email` messages:

 <example
   name="Force hint"